hydrargyrum/pjy/README.rst

 	``--monochrome-output``

 Force no colors even if output is a TTY.
+Can also set ``NO_COLOR`` environment variable to do the same.

 	``--ascii-output``